Universite-Gustave-Eiffel/acoustic-toolbox/README.md

 To install the development environment, run `uv sync --all-extras` in the root of the repository.
 This will setup a `.venv` and install all dependencies including dev and docs dependencies.

-Documentation is built with `uv run make html` from the `docs` folder and can be viewed in the `docs/build/html` folder.
+Documentation and examples are stored in the `docs/` folder and built with `uv run mkdocs serve` or `uv run mkdocs build` from .

 ## Origin project